-We hereby consent to the use in this Registration Statement on Form S-1/A of Allison Transmission Holdings, Inc. of our report dated February 17, 2012, except for the effects of the stock split described in Note 2 as to which the date is March 12, 2012, relating to the consolidated financial statements and financial statement schedule of Allison Transmission Holdings, Inc., which appears in such Registration Statement.
+We hereby consent to the use in this Registration Statement on Form S-1/A of Allison Transmission Holdings, Inc. of our report dated February 17, 2012, relating to the consolidated financial statements and financial statement schedule of Allison Transmission Holdings, Inc., which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.